Garbage & Recycling

 - Refrigerators & Air Conditioners– all items containing Freon (refrigerators, freezers, air conditioners) are picked up the 2nd & 4th Wednesdays of the month & there is a $20 charge for each item which must be paid prior to pick-up

-- White Goods & Metal- Washers, dryers, stoves, hot water heaters, bicycles, lawn chairs, etc. are picked up the last Wednesday of the month & there is no charge
+- White Goods & Metal- Washers, dryers, stoves, hot water heaters, bicycles, lawn chairs, etc. are picked up the last Wednesday of the month & there is no charge.
+Call Borough Hall to be put on the pick-up list.

 - Electronics- At this time, the Borough is unable to pick-up electronics (including TVs).
 All TVs must be taken to the Southern Ocean Recycling Center, 379 Haywood Road, Manahawkin.
 They are open Monday – Saturday, 7:30AM – 3:00PM & the telephone number is 609-978-0913.
 They also accept computers, laptops and cell phones.
 All other electronics will be picked up with regular garbage.